-Bread Bajji is a quick to make evening snack that tastes awesome with the crispy bread fried with batter.
-The carom seeds and coriander leaves adds to the wholesome taste.
+Bread Bajji is quick to make evening snack that tastes awesome with the crispy bread fried with batter.
+The carom seeds and coriander leaves add to the wholesome taste.

 Bread Bajji is a snack from my childhood and Amma keeps making this bajji often.
 I was surprised when I realized that I haven’t blogged about this delicious snack from my childhood, which is now Konda’s favorite one too.

 As I have already mentioned, my boys don’t eat sweets nor snacks like these.
 They must have tasted pakodas at some point, however, it is not something they would want to eat nor like.
 So they haven’t tasted onion bajji or cauliflower pakoda etc.

 However, they are fond of the Cauliflower Manchurian in the pakoda stage as well, before adding them to the sauce.
 The other Indian pakodas are not on their list.
 So when I planned for a Pakoda Platter, I had only the elders on the list.